OuhscBbmc/REDCapR/cran-comments.md

 * No ERRORs or WARNINGs on any builds.
 * One NOTE:
   * On some builds, five urls produced a 403 in the check, but they resolve fine in the browser.
+    These seem to be related to the government shutdown.
+    Withholding any political commentary that will get our funding cut further, here is a banner on an HHS page: "Mission-critical activities of HHS will continue during the Democrat-led government shutdown.
+Please use this site as a resource as the Trump Administration works to reopen the government for the American people."

 Downstream dependencies
 -----------------------------------------------